iouthnamain/rag-demo/documents/SRS/RAG-Chatbot-SRS.md

 **NFR-4.4**: The user interface SHALL be intuitive and require no training
 **NFR-4.5**: The system SHALL provide clear feedback for all user actions
 **NFR-4.6**: Response formatting SHALL be readable and well-structured
+**NFR-4.7**: The system SHALL provide keyboard shortcuts for common actions
+**NFR-4.8**: The system SHALL display confirmation dialogs for destructive actions

 #### 5.4.3 Scalability
 **NFR-4.7**: The system SHALL support horizontal scaling for increased load